Sambayya (film): Plot

 Sambayya, a small paan-shop owner and a kind-hearted man, lives in a slum with his mother, Manorama.
 Their peaceful life takes a tragic turn when Manorama witnesses the chief minister’s son murdering a police inspector.
 Determined to expose the crime, she decides to testify in court.
 However, the chief minister, in collusion with corrupt police officials, discredits her as insane.
 Unable to bear the humiliation, Manorama takes her own life.

 Sambayya is subsequently arrested under pretenses for wearing kumkum during a curfew.
 While in custody, his fiancée is brutally raped by the chief minister’s son, who escapes justice due to his political influence.
 Devastated by these events, Sambayya vows to seek vengeance.

 Meanwhile, a parallel political drama unfolds as members of the opposition within the ruling party exploit Sambayya’s thirst for revenge to weaken the chief minister.
 Sambayya uses their help to pursue his vendetta.
-The film follows his journey as he confronts his enemies and follows his mission for justice.
+The film follows his journey as he confronts his enemies and exact revenge, or justice.